What is Evangelical Preterism?

 Evangelical Preterists hold to the basic First Things doctrines of the Christian faith, which can be summarized as follows:

-- The Nature of Man: All men are sinful and fall short of the glory of God.
+2. The Nature of Man: All men are sinful and fall short of the glory of God.

-- How Sinful Man is Reconciled to a Holy God: the gospel.
+3. How Sinful Man is Reconciled to a Holy God: the gospel.
 We are saved by God’s grace through a living, penitent, trusting faith in Jesus Christ alone—because of Christ’s perfect earthly life, his substitutionary death to pay the penalty for our sin, his resurrection to provide the hope for our own eternal life, and his Parousia to seal our salvation in covenantal completion of all that was promised in the Old and New Testaments.

-- The Doctrine of Heaven: Heaven is where believers spend eternity after life on earth, consistent with Jesus’ numerous promises of eternal life.
+5. The Doctrine of Heaven: Heaven is where believers spend eternity after life on earth, consistent with Jesus’ numerous promises of eternal life.
 Christians have always understood heaven to be the “place” where believers will abide with God in a status better than we have here on earth.

-- We further understand that the “last days” or “end times” were the last days of the Old Covenant order that ended with the destruction of Jerusalem and the temple in AD 70.
-Out of some 15 or more mentions of the last days/end times in the New Testament, the culmination of none of them can be placed outside of the first century (examples: Acts 2:14-20; 1 Corinthians 7:29-31; 10:11; Hebrews 1:2; 9:26; 1 Peter 1:5, 20; 4:7, 17; 1 John 2:17-18; etc.)
+1. We understand that the “last days” or “end times” to be the last days of the Old Covenant order that ended with the destruction of Jerusalem and the temple in AD 70.
+Out of 19 mentions of the last days/end times in the New Testament, the culmination of none of them can be placed outside of the first century (examples: Acts 2:14-20; 1 Corinthians 7:29-31; 10:11; Hebrews 1:2; 9:26; 1 Peter 1:5, 20; 4:7, 17; 1 John 2:17-18; etc.)

 We specifically reject: aberrant doctrines of millennialism (especially dispensationalism, which we think is a different gospel), fideism, nominalism, antinomianism, liberalism, legalism, and universalism.

 Thus, while we believe that all eschatological promises were fulfilled in AD 70—including the Parousia, the great judgment, and the general resurrection—we believe that the workings of God continue past AD 70.
-Thus, the SOTERIOLOGICAL PROMISES of the Bible continue into the world without end (Isaiah 9:7; Ephesians 3:21).
+Thus, the SOTERIOLOGICAL PROMISES of the Bible continue into the world without end (Isaiah 9:7; Luke 1:31-33; Ephesians 3:21).
 While we recognize that theological errors have been present in the ancient faith (who among us does not make errors?), we believe that it is important to remain connected to the lineage of classical Christianity to the extent possible.
 Christianity is an historical faith, and we stand on the shoulders of those who have gone before us.

-So what did happen in the first century?
-The Bible is clear that Christ’s death on the cross paid the penalty for our sins (Romans 8:1-4; 1 Corinthians 15:3; 2 Corinthians 5:17-21; Hebrews 9:15-26, etc.).
+So, what did happen in the first century?
+The Bible is clear that Christ’s death on the cross paid the penalty for our sins (Matthew 20:28; 26:28; Romans 8:1-4; 1 Corinthians 15:3; 2 Corinthians 5:17-21; Hebrews 9:15-28, etc.).
 And his resurrection provided our hope for eternal life (1 Corinthians 15:1-11, etc.).

 Nevertheless, the Bible teaches us that at the Parousia—Christ’s effectual divine presence in AD 70, our Lord’s work of redemption and salvation was completed (Luke 21:28; Romans 13:11-12; Hebrews 1:14 note mello “about to” in literal translations; Hebrews 9:26-28; 1 Peter 1:3-9; Revelation 12:10; etc.).
 Effectively, this sealed the salvation of all believers into the future.
 Thus, the fulfillment of the eschatological last-things promises ELEVATES the importance of the never-ending New Covenant First Things, which were ushered in once-for-all with Christ.

-CONCLUSION: Fulfillment of biblical prophecy enhances our understanding of classical Christianity, it does not detract from it.
+CONCLUSION: Fulfillment of biblical prophecy enhances our understanding of classical Christianity.
+It does not detract from it.